 Proposals which seek to build dwellings which are suitable for people at all the different stages of their lives will be supported.
-This means, for example, that housing built to (M4(2) standards for accessible and adaptable homes, and which follow the Practice Advice 'Dementia and Town Planning' published by the Royal Town Planning Institute (2020) will be supported.
-Development proposals which seek to provide a higher percentage than the minimum requirement set in the local plan policy will be looked upon favourably (as long as other policies in this Plan are followed).
+This means, for example, that housing built to (M4(2) standards for accessible and adaptable homes, and which follow the Practice Advice 'Dementia and Town Planning' published by the Royal Town Planning Institute (2020) will be encouraged.